-Read your text and tell us about the research "The Greek Centre for Safer Internet" carried out.
-Then, on the basis of the same text, tell us about the digital class of the Experimental School of the University of Athens.
+Read your text and tell us about the plot of the movie "A Thousand Times Goodnight'.
+Then, on the basis of the same text, tell us what critics say about it.

-FEMALE ACTIVISTS (PAGE 14)
+The first lunar village (PAGE 14)

-Read your text and tell us a few things about the life of the three activists.
-Then, on the basis of the same text, tell us what they are famous for.
+Read your text and tell us why, when and where the first lunar village will be built.
+Then, on the basis of the same text, tell us about the 3D houses that will be built.